 Folly Beach is a city located on Folly Island, just south of Charleston.
 It features a long pier that stretches over 1,000 feet into the ocean.

-Bottlenose dolphins live in the oceans all around Folly Beach and it is common to see them playing in the ocean, especially when the waters are calm.
+Bottlenose dolphins live in the ocean around Folly Beach and it is common to see them playing in the ocean, especially when the waters are calm.

 You can watch them from the shore or for a more up-close and personal experience, get out into the water!